jbrubake/pcal/doc/ReadMe.txt

       http://sourceforge.net/projects/pcal/

-   Guidelines for Application Maintainers: (at end of this file)
+   A section entitled "Guidelines for Application Maintainers" can be found at end of this file.

 -----------------------------------------------------------------------------
 -----------------------------------------------------------------------------

 Building 'pcal':

-   Unix/Linux:
+   Unix/Linux (or DOS/Windows + Cygwin):

       make
       make install  (as 'root' user)